uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 Server will return 403.

-### LOW PRIORITY: Search for parents (GET) (`/parents`)
+### Search for parents (GET) (`/parents`)

-Should be able to search by name, number of children, etc.  Filters should go into query string.
+No filters for now, but any filters in future API specs should go into query string.

-### LOW PRIORITY: Search for researchers (GET) (`/researchers`)
+### Search for researchers (GET) (`/researchers`)

-Should be able to search by name, number of children, etc.  Filters should go into query string.
+No filters for now, but any filters in future API specs should go into query string.

 ### LOW PRIORITY: Search for children (GET) (`/children`)

-Should be able to search by name, number of children, etc.  Filters should go into query string.
+No filters for now, but any filters in future API specs should go into query string.

 ### Get/Replace/Update personal info associated with a specific child/parent/researcher (GET/PUT/PATCH) (`/<children OR parents OR researchers>/{ID}/info`)